 Brand marketers know the benefits that cooperative marketing delivers to local partners and franchisees.
 However, they often fail to convey those benefits to their partners.
 This is a major reason that affiliates aren't using more of that $14Bn in the first place.
 If you don't tell your local partners what great things they can get out of the co-op program, they won't remember them.
 Local affiliates have to focus on generating sales or making payroll; you can't blame them if they don't think about the co-op program as much as you do.
 So spread the word!

-Here a few important things to consider when promoting the value of your co-op program:
+Here are a few important things to consider when promoting the value of your co-op program:

 Your affiliates need to see the true benefit of the program.
 What will the cooperative marketing program actually do for them?
 How will the program attract customers?
 How much money does their store or location stand to save?
-Marketers must help their local affiliates understand that an effective co-op marketing program that aligns with the brand's core messaging will deliver exceptional results to the local level.
+Marketers must help their local affiliates understand that an effective co-op marketing program that aligns with the brand's core messaging will deliver exceptional results at the local level.

-Cooperative marketing is a great way to reduce marketing costs for the local affiliates.
+Cooperative marketing is a great way to reduce marketing costs for local affiliates.
 However, brands that offer co-op marketing opportunities face many challenges, especially when it comes to the question of local autonomy vs. central control.
-There are a host of local marketing applications to make this process more easy and effective including co-op fund tracking tools, local marketing templates, digital asset management solutions and more.
+There are a host of local marketing applications to make this process easier and more effective including co-op fund tracking tools, local marketing templates, digital asset management solutions, and more.
 Together, these distributed marketing tools enhance co-op marketing programs and deliver distributed marketing success.